John Gallagher (basketball): 2012–13 season

-The 2012–13 season saw Gallagher guide the Hawks go 17–12 in the regular season, earning a fourth-place finish in the America East.
+The 2012–13 season saw Gallagher guide the Hawks to a 17–12 record in the regular season, earning a fourth-place finish in the America East.
 After falling to UMBC in the America East Championship quarterfinals, Hartford accepted a bid to the 2013 CIT, losing to Rider in the first round.
 This was the program's first postseason appearance since its move to Division I.

 2017–18 season

-On January 31, 2018 Gallagher earned his 100th victory as coach of Hartford with a 79–62 win over New Hampshire. and on February 28, 2018 Gallagher was named America East Co-Coach of the year.
+On January 31, 2018 Gallagher earned his 100th victory as coach of Hartford with a 79–62 win over New Hampshire, and on February 28, 2018 Gallagher was named America East Co-Coach of the year.
 Hartford returned to the CIT Tournament falling to San Diego in the first round.
 After the 2017–2018 season Gallagher signed a contract extension.

 2020–21 season

-During the 2020–21 season, Gallagher led the Hawks to the America East Championship, defeating UMass Lowell 64–50 earning an automatic berth in the NCAA tournament for the first time in school history.
-Hartford would fall to eventual National Champion Baylor in the first round.
+During the 2020–21 season, Gallagher led the Hawks to the America East tournament championship, defeating UMass Lowell 64–50 earning an automatic berth in the NCAA tournament for the first time in school history.
+Hartford would fall to eventual national champion Baylor in the first round.